 Right out of the box, the boots shed water like a duck while walking through fast-moving snowmelt streams.
 The Gore-Tex lining performed effectively and allowed our feet to breathe well despite wearing medium thickness socks in above-average temperatures.

 Users will note that without aftermarket treatment, however, that the suede leather will begin to wear and will wick water, rendering the Gore-Tex liner less useful.

 The Zodiac Plus GTX is made with suede leather.
 With proper treatment, this award winner should last for years of use.

 Lots of exposure to rough granite rock, getting jammed into cracks, and kicking steps into firm dirt will reduce the longevity; but, like most tools, when used correctly, they will last a long time.
 High-quality Italian craftsmanship is evident in this boot, and we experienced no abnormal wear, lace breakage, or sole/rand delamination.

-At $269, the Zodiac Plus GTX is expensive.
+The Zodiac Plus GTX is expensive.
 We feel that it is worth it to pay this premium price for the high performance and durability you will get in return.
-The next best model in this category, the La Sportiva TRK GTX costs less, but is notably less durable or water resistant.

 For those adventurous hikers going off the beaten path to scramble peaks or traverse ranges, our testing determined that the Scarpa Zodiac Plus GTX cannot be beaten for its combination of durability, stability, and traction that is often only otherwise found in a much heavier mountain boot.